Better Sleep Tips for Children with Autism

 Consider These Calming Sleep Routines for Autistic Kids

 - Putting your child in a heavy vest or using a heavy blanket.

 - Brushing your child’s skin gently with a hairbrush or backscratcher.

 - Using a very silky blanket as a comforting lovey.

 - Spraying a little lavender mist into the air as a signal that it’s time to sleep.

 - Dimming or blocking all lights (including the TV, clocks, hall lights under the door and streetlights outside the window).

 One exception: a very dim night-light may reduce your child’s anxiety.

-Very delayed children may require fortified cribs (with safety netting and higher side rails) or alarms on the door to keep them from leaving the bedroom and disrupting the whole family’s sleep.
+Very delayed children may require fortified cribs (with safety netting and higher side rails) or alarms on the door to keep them from leaving the bedroom.

 Finally, your doctor may also recommend giving a magnesium supplement; or 3-10 mg of melatonin 30 minutes before bedtime; perhaps even a prescription sleep medicine.